 Whether you are serving in a homeless shelter or long-term care facility, doing advocacy work for a local NGO or planting vegetables in a community garden, SMC One will allow you to reflect on major questions of meaning as they manifest themselves in lived experiences of power and privilege in the intersecting contexts of academic study, socially engaged experience and personal growth.

 Mediums of Justice and Culture:

 Students in this stream explore social justice issues relating to media and its impact on cultural consciousness and the formation of social identity.
-Topics discussed include censorship, cyber bullying, editorial and journalistic integrity, freedom of accessibility to information, libel, social networks, and “the right to know.”
-Students will reflect on the relationships between culture, art and media in the expression and exploration of identity and society.
+Topics discussed include censorship, cyber bullying, journalistic integrity, media conglomeration, celebrity culture, freedom of accessibility to information, social networks, and “the right to know.”

 Constructing the Self and Community: